Editorial disclosure: Opinions expressed on this page are the author's alone and do not represent the views of any bank.

-Searching for a bank for your growing startup or small business?
-Don’t worry - we’ve performed thorough research, so you don’t have to, and compiled a list of the top-performing banks for small businesses in 2021.
+Searching for the best bank for your small business or growing startup?
+Feeling overwhelmed by the countless options and factors you need to consider?
+Don’t worry, we’ve got your back.
+We’ve performed thorough research so you don’t have to.
+In doing so, we’ve compiled a list of the top-performing banks for small businesses in 2021.

 One of the oldest banks on our list, Wells Fargo, offers a wealth of options for personal, small-business, and commercial loans.
 It’s also a stand-out when it comes to checking accounts and credit cards, making it one of the top small-business lenders on our list.
 Our table focuses on Wells Fargo’s Business Choice checking account, but the bank also offers great SBA loan options and lines of credit.
 Read Review